ftsiboe/USFarmSafetyNetLab/replications/crop_insurance_instruments/README.md

 Crop-Insurance-Instruments
 ================

--   <a href="#crop-insurance-instruments"
-    id="toc-crop-insurance-instruments">Crop-Insurance-Instruments</a>
-    -   <a
-        href="#accessing-the-estimated-instrumental-variables-fcip-demand-in-r"
-        id="toc-accessing-the-estimated-instrumental-variables-fcip-demand-in-r">Accessing
-        the estimated instrumental variables fcip demand in R</a>
-    -   <a href="#files-in-this-directory"
-        id="toc-files-in-this-directory">Files in this directory</a>
-    -   <a
-        href="#definitions-for-each-data-column-in-the-data-are-included-below"
-        id="toc-definitions-for-each-data-column-in-the-data-are-included-below">Definitions
-        for each data column in the data are included below</a>
-    -   <a href="#-citation" id="toc--citation">📚 Citation</a>

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Crop-Insurance-Instruments

 The folder provides data and replication codes for the United States Crop Insurance Program as described in